-Estimated cost of higher duties on steel to all Indian Railways.

-The working expenses of all Railways.
-On this basis the increase in the capital expenditure of all the Railways would be Re 1544 lakks capital and Rs 13.2 lakks revenue, or about the increase in the capital expenditure of all the Railways would be Rs.
-15·4 lakhs capital and Rs.
-13·2 lakhs revenue, or about Rs.
+130. The total capital outlay on the East Indian Railway and Bengal Nagpur Railway together is nearly Estimated cost a fourth of the total capital expenditure higher duties on steel to on all the Indian Railways and in 1922-23 all Indian Railways. they were responsible for about one-fifth expenses of all Railways.
+On this basis the working the increase in the capital expenditure of all the Railways would be Rs.
+15.4 lakhs capital and Rs.
+13.2 lakhs revenue, or about Rs.
 29 lakhs in all.
-These figures are approximately 0·7 per cent of the capital outlay and 0·2 per cent. of the working expenses of all the Indian Railways in 1922-23.
-It does not seem probable that the Railway rates and fares would be seriously affected by increases of this order of magnitude, and in fact the increase in working expenses would be fully counterbalanced by a reduction of something less than 4 annas a ton in the cost of coal.
+These figures are approximately 0.7 per cent. of the capital outlay and 0.2 per cent. of the working expenses of all the Indian Railways in 1922-23.
+It does not seem probable that the Railway rates and fares would be seriously affected by increases of this order of magnitude, and in fact increase in working expenses would be fully counterbalanced by a reduction of something less than 4 annas a ton in the cost of coal.